zacwoll/Pomodoro/README.md

 # Patch Notes
 ## TODO  Just punch down from this list and link to it from here

+## v0.1.3 Patch update
+- Added inner path to circle, that will rotate counter-clockwise from the top of the circle.
+Supposed to indicate "Time Remaining"
+### Important notes
+- we set the color from "COLOR_CODES.info.color"
+- We set the stroke-width to the same size as the original ring.
+- duration of the transition is set to 1 second so that it animates smoothly and corresponds with the time remaining in the time label.
+Next is animation of the circle

 ## v0.1.2 Patch update
 - Added function that increments the time passed (and thus decrements the time remaining)
 - Called function after document loads the .innerHTML function (same idea as onDocumentLoaded)